AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

 The wacky rig or wacky worm rig is a finesse technique that involves rigging a soft plastic worm in a unique way.
 Unlike traditional rigging methods, the wacky rig suspends the worm in the water, creating a tantalizing action that drives bass wild.
 Instead of using a traditional Texas or Carolina rig, the wacky rig involves hooking the worm through the middle, creating a more natural and enticing presentation.

 The hook is typically exposed, allowing for better hook sets, and the worm has a free-floating, wiggling action as it falls through the water.
-The rig can also be rigged up with a weedless hook which I'l talk about below.
+The rig can also be rigged up with {% include affiliate-link.md content="a weedless hook" link=site.data.aff_links.weedless-hook %} which I'l talk about below.

 ## Understanding the Wacky Rig

 The wacky rig technique is all about simplicity and finesse.
-It involves rigging a soft plastic worm in a way that allows it to exhibit a unique and enticing action in the water.
+It involves rigging <a href="/best-soft-plastic-baits-for-bass-fishing#worms">a soft plastic worm</a> in a way that allows it to exhibit a unique and enticing action in the water.

 ### Placement of the Hook
 The key component of the wacky rig is the placement of the hook, which is inserted through the middle of the worm, suspending it horizontally.
 This presentation gives the worm a natural and vulnerable appearance, making it irresistible to bass.